 Watson also confirmed that Zum has located a bus storage facility and maintenance center in the city.

-If parents have issues with transportation, they should first contact their child’s school to get assistance, Natasha Mitchell, director of technology, said.
+If parents have issues with transportation, they should first contact their child’s school for assistance, Natasha Mitchell, director of technology, said.

 “I can’t emphasize this enough, and it’s clear that it’s a priority here, but this is the thing we have to get right this year,” board member Ben Conover said.

-The district did not provide additional details about how it plans to transport students who were displaced by the May 16 tornado.
+The district did not provide additional details about how it plans to transport students who were displaced by the May 16 tornado in St. Louis.

-Watson confirmed that the district had done site visits to the receiving schools, but did not mention how many students would require transportation.
+Watson confirmed that the district had conducted site visits at the receiving schools but did not mention how many students would require transportation.

 Many families who had children enrolled in city schools are currently staying in St. Louis County or elsewhere in the city.